taolson/Admiran/doc/Compiler.md

 The `reifyExports` function converts the abstract `libPart`s export directives into an export `nameMap`, inserting explicit identifiers from `LibIdent`s, all exported identifiers from `LibFile`s, and removing any identifiers in `LibRemove`s.

+### `expand`

+The `expand` function is an `astRewriter` which performs expansion of type synonym references in the `texpr`s of an AST.  `expand` assumes that any type synonyms in the free list of the `texpr` being expanded have already been expanded themselves (`expand` must be called in dependency order for type synonyms).
+It also performs semantic checking on the type synonym use, verifying that its definition is a type synonym and that it is called with the correct arity.
+It then performs expansion by replacing the Tname reference with the synonym, rewriting the corresponding type vars with the supplied type arguments (performing beta reduction on the type synonym definition).

 ### `reifySyns`